-The trapframe contains pointers to the current process's kernel stack, the current CPU's hartid, the address of usertrap, and the address of the kernel page table. uservec retrieves these values, switches satp to the kernel page table, and calls usertrap.
+The trapframe contains the address of the current process's kernel stack, the current CPU's hartid, the address of the usertrap function, and the address of the kernel page table. uservec retrieves these values, switches satp to the kernel page table, and calls usertrap.

 The job of usertrap is to determine the cause of the trap, process it, and return (kernel/trap.c:37).
-As mentioned above, it first changes stvec so that a trap while in the kernel will be handled by kernelvec.
-It saves the sepc (the saved user program counter), again because there might be a process switch in usertrap that could cause sepc to be overwritten.
-If the trap is a system call, syscall handles it; if a device interrupt, devintr; otherwise it's an exception, and the kernel kills the faulting process.
-The system call path adds four to the saved user pc because RISC-V, in the case of a system call, leaves the program pointer pointing to the ecall instruction.
+It first changes stvec so that a trap while in the kernel will be handled by kernelvec rather than uservec.
+It saves the sepc register (the saved user program counter), because usertrap might call yield to switch to another process's kernel thread, and that process might return to user space, in the process of which it will modify sepc.
+If the trap is a system call, usertrap calls syscall to handle it; if a device interrupt, devintr; otherwise it's an exception, and the kernel kills the faulting process.
+The system call path adds four to the saved user program counter because RISC-V, in the case of a system call, leaves the program pointer pointing to the ecall instruction but user code needs to resume executing at the subsequent instruction.
 On the way out, usertrap checks if the process has been killed or should yield the CPU (if this trap is a timer interrupt).